w6113/databass-public/databass/compile/README.md

 on your behalf.

-**Note:** you can feel free to avoid the discussion and code related to lineage as it is not needed for the assignments.
+**Note:** you can feel free to avoid the discussion and code related to lineage as it is not needed until the optional A5.

 ```
 '''